usepat/soniccontrol/docs/sonic_control_gui/sonic_control_gui.md

   - **icons**
   - **fonts**
   - **texts**
-- **state_fetching**: Those are helper classes that function as a glue between SonicPackage and SonicControl.
+- **state_fetching**: Those are helper classes that function as a glue between SonicControl and SonicControlGui.
 Most of them are models for the [MVP architecture](#MVPPattern).
 - **utils**: helper classes, miscellaneous code.
 - **widgets**: Widgets that can be used and reused across the applications.
 Do not contain business logic.
 Mostly only for presentation.
 - **views**: Windows, Tabs and Views.
 Do not get reused normally.
-And their presenters directly execute business logic in SonicPackage.
+And their presenters directly execute business logic in SonicControl.
   - **core**: Views for managing devices.
   - **configuration**: Views and classes for configuring the device.
   - **control**: Views for controlling the device (and logging, because I did not know where to put it)